luiztools/reactjs-examples/README.md

-# nodemail
-A simple mailsender built with ReactJS, Node.js and Nodemailer.

 # reactjs-examples
 Some examples of ReactJS apps and studies.
 Use the readmes to more info.

+## nextjs-tutorial
+Next.js beginner tutorial.

+## nodemail
+A simple mailsender built with ReactJS, Node.js and Nodemailer.

 ## react-captcha
 Google reCaptcha V2 example in React.